glowkeeper/reactLecture/presentation/react.md

 + It facilitates communication and sharing of data
 + Redux helps separate UI from state

+### Redux Store

+Redux depends on actions, store, and reducers.

++ The store holds the application state
++ It should be the **single source of truth** for that state

 ### Redux Actions

-Redux depends on actions, store, and reducers.

 + Actions are events
 + They are the only way you can send data from your application to your store
 + Actions are sent to the store using `store.dispatch()`

-### Redux Store

-+ The store holds the application state
-+ It should be the **single source of truth** for that state

 ### Redux Reducers

-Redux reducers are based on the `reduce` function in JavaScript, where a single value is calculated from multiple values, using a callback function:
+Redux reducers are based on the `reduce` function in JavaScript, which is a _pure high-order_ function where a single value is calculated from multiple input parameters:

 ```
 const euros = [29.76, 41.85, 46.5];